kanaad-lims/BlogEzz---Blog-post-generator/README.md

-# AI Blog Generator using Flask & Hugging Face
+# LLM powered Blog post generator.

 This project is a simple **AI-powered Blog Generator** built using **Flask** and **Hugging Face Inference API**.
 It allows users to generate well-structured blog posts by providing a topic and a desired word limit.